aditi181920/competitive_pro/algo/dp/digit_dp/iterative_digit_dp_ex.md

 ---> z : max possible sum of digits of a number

 -> dp[i][0][sum] : count of suffixes that can be formed starting from index i, whose digits add up to the sum\
--> dp[i][0][sum] : count of suffixes that can be formed starting from index i, whose digits add up to the sum such that the formed suffix is greater than corresponding suffix in i/p string
+-> dp[i][1][sum] : count of suffixes that can be formed starting from index i, whose digits add up to the sum such that the formed suffix is not greater than corresponding suffix in i/p string

 -> **BASE CASES:** dp[n][0][0] = dp[n][1][0] = 1 [there exists 1 empty suffix with sum of its digits = 0]